On the origin of quasinormal modes in semi-open systems

 where $n$ is called the overtone number.
 All QNM frequencies of the PT potential share the same real part and differ only in their imaginary part.
 The mode with $n=0$ is called the fundamental mode, since it has the longest lifetime, whereas overtones with $n>0$ are characterised by stronger damping \cite{Berti2009}.
 This particular feature, also relevant for astrophysical black holes, renders the observation of overtones difficult.
 Consequently, the analysis of the systems' properties is often limited to the detection of the fundamental mode.

 Resonances of the semi-open system are obtained by numerically solving \eqref{eq:ResCond}.
-In Fig.~\ref{fig:QNMdrift}a, we display their continuous migration in the complex plane as $\varepsilon$ is varied.
+In Fig.~\ref{fig:QNMdrift}a, we display their continuous migration in the complex plane as $\varepsilon$ is varied, fixing $x_b = 10$ and $\alpha = 0.4$.
+The trajectories are presented relative to the fundamental QNM $\omega_{n=0}^{\varepsilon=0}\equiv \tilde{\omega}_r +i \tilde{\omega}_i$.
 Large yellow dots represent QNMs of the open system for $\varepsilon=0$ and, as $\varepsilon$ is increased, the resonances migrate down toward the real line.
 We can identify three qualitatively different types of QNM when $\varepsilon=1$.
 Modes with $\mathrm{Re}[\omega]=0$ correspond to purely damped solutions (discussed in \cite{dolan2024}).
 Modes with $0<\mathrm{Re}[\omega]<\tilde{\omega}_r$ are damped oscillatory modes which are localised between the hard wall and the barrier $V$.
 These are quasibound states (QBS) which need to tunnel through $V$ to escape to $x\to-\infty$, leading to long lifetimes.
 Finally, modes with $\mathrm{Re}[\omega]>\tilde{\omega}_r$ pass over the barrier and experience only a small amount of reflection due to the inhomogeneous nature of $V$.
 Consequently, they are more strongly damped and can be identified with the new overtones of the system.
 These overtones possess distinctly different real frequencies and an imaginary part which is reduced significantly relative to the open system.
+Note, we are mainly interested in the regime of small $\alpha$ (wide potentials) where the decay rate of $\omega^{\varepsilon=0}_{n=0}$ is an order of magnitude smaller than its oscillation frequency, which is the astrophysically relevant case \cite{leaver1985analytic}.
+The scale $x_b$ then determines the number of QBS in semi-open system.